-At Flores, Tawney & Acosta P.C., our experienced automobile collision attorneys fight hard for injured victims in Southern New Mexico and West Texas.
+At Flores, Tawney, & Acosta P.C., our experienced automobile collision attorneys fight hard for injured victims in New Mexico and West Texas.
 If you or a loved one was injured in a crash, we are standing by, ready to protect your legal rights and financial interests.

 Every day in New Mexico:

-Car accident injuries continue to be a public health issue in South Mexico, most notably in Las Cruces.
-Below, you can see that Las Cruces has the highest crash per resident rate of our several office locations.
+Car accident injuries continue to be a public health issue in South Mexico, most notably in bigger cities.
+You can see that Las Cruces and a few other cities have work to do when it comes to accident rates:

 Car Accident Liability

-Under New Mexico law, car accident liability must be established by proving negligence.
+New Mexico law states that car accident liability depends on negligence.
 Most often, the negligent party in an auto accident is a driver.
 Indeed, according to research conducted by the National Highway Traffic Safety Administration (NHTSA), human error (driver error) may be to blame for as many as 19 out of every 20 car accidents.
 In other cases, another party, such as a manufacturer, might bear the accident liability.